Belafonte Returns to Carnegie Hall: Reception

-Billboard put it in its "Spotlight Winner's of the Week", writing "This second Belafonte Carnegie set has the added lure of two of the top current names on the folk scene in Odessa and Makeba, and even tho each gets only two chances in the set, these outings are gems.
+Billboard put it in its "Spotlight Winner's of the Week", writing "This second Belafonte Carnegie set has the added lure of two of the top current names on the folk scene in Odetta and Makeba, and even tho each gets only two chances in the set, these outings are gems.
 Belafonte himself is featured with both upon occasion as well as with his own group.
 Chad Mitchell's folk group also impresses.
 A lot of excitement here-for listeners and dealers, in a solid two-LP set."